Prince William, billionaires Gates and Bloomberg say innovation provides climate hope

 “Offsets are a loophole large enough to drive most carbon pollution through," he said.

 Afterward, Prince William headed toward ground zero, where he visited with firefighters at FDNY Ten House, the station that was the first on the scene at the World Trade Center after the 9/11 attacks.
-Afterward, Prince William greeted scores of people lined up behind metal barricades across the street.
+He then greeted scores of people lined up behind metal barricades across the street.
 The Prince shook outstretched hands and chatted briefly with people.

 —-